 Key principles in the management of Endophthalmitis

 The management of endophthalmitis is based on three complementary pillars: eradication of the infection, control of inflammation, and prevention of recurrence (31).
-Intravitreal antibiotic administration remains the gold standard treatment, as demonstrated by the Endophthalmitis Vitectomy Study (1995), a landmark reference in the management of postoperative infections, particularly following cataract surgery (32). the most frequently used agents include:
+Intravitreal antibiotic administration remains the gold standard treatment, as demonstrated by the Endophthalmitis Vitrectomy Study (1995), a landmark reference in the management of postoperative infections, particularly following cataract surgery (32). the most frequently used agents include:

 Vancomycin (1 mg/0.1 ml), primarily targeting Gram positive bacteria.